How Do Carrier Proteins Differ From Channel Proteins

 Structure and Function

 Carrier proteins have specific binding sites for the molecules they transport.
-When a solute binds to the binding site, the carrier protein undergoes a conformational change, shifting the solute from one side of the membrane to the other.
+Even so, when a solute binds to the binding site, the carrier protein undergoes a conformational change, shifting the solute from one side of the membrane to the other.
 This process is slower than transport through channel proteins because it involves a physical change in the protein's structure.

 Types of Carrier Proteins